Pong420/videojs-plus/guide/SettingMenu.md

 videojs.getComponent('SettingMenuButton').prototype.options_.entries.push('QualityMenuItem');
 videojs.registerComponent('QualityMenuItem', QualityMenuItem);

-// If you want to change/customise the options item, you can regsiter new a component.
+// If you want to change/customize the options item, you can register new a component.
 // For example, HD quality only allow authorised user. const SettingSubOptionItem = videojs.getComponent('SettingSubOptionItem');
 const authorised = false;